nonblocking/mashroom/packages/plugin-packages/mashroom-storage/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-This plugin adds a storage service.
+This plugin adds a storage service abstraction that delegates to a provider plugin.

 ## Usage